Trump to sign Mexico deal in 90 days; Canada talks to resume

 "We know a win-win-win agreement is within reach," she said.

 Trump has charged that the deal wiped out American factory jobs.
 He has vowed to negotiate a better deal — or withdraw from NAFTA altogether.
-Talks on a new trade deal started a year ago but bogged down over U.S. demands, including some meant to return manufacturing to the United States.
+Talks on a new trade deal started a year ago but bogged down over U.S. demands, including several meant to bring manufacturing back to the United States.

 A few weeks ago, the United States began negotiating with Mexico, leaving Canada on the sidelines.
 Outgoing Mexican President Enrique Pena Nieto wanted to sign a deal before he left office Dec.
 1. The deal announced Monday would, among many other things, require that 40 percent to 45 percent of a car be made in a North American country where auto workers made at least $16 an hour — that is, not in Mexico — before qualifying for duty-free status.